"You can buy a car for that!" It’s a comment we hear a lot when the subject of expensive road bikes comes up.

 Specialized has even used a lightweight paint finish that it says adds only 10g to the frame, and the S-Works Tarmac SL6 Ultralight incorporates Specialized's own carbon fibre cranks and eecycleworks lightweight direct mount brakes.

-If you want an Italian-bred performance bike the Oltre XR4 puts in a stunning performance, and this massive price tag gets you a frame equipped with Campagnolo Super Record EPS and Fulcrum Zero wheels.
+If you want an Italian-bred performance bike the Specialissima puts in a stunning performance, and this massive price tag gets you a frame equipped with Campagnolo Super Record EPS and Fulcrum Zero Nite wheels.

 The Tour winning Dogma is a much sought after bike and this version comes with Shimano's latest Dura-Ace Di2 groupset.
 This Dogma is the best yet, providing exceptional performance and handling.